-However, determining whether you’ve looking at a great policy or not can often be confusing, thanks to insurance jargon and confusing legalese.
-In this article, we break down everything you need about entertainment insurance, along with some tips as you navigate policies for your next production.
+However, determining whether you’re looking at a great policy or not can often be confusing, thanks to insurance jargon and confusing legalese.
+In this article, we break down everything you need to know about entertainment insurance, along with some tips to help you navigate policies for your next production.

 Film production insurance shields your production from liability up to a specified amount of money.
 Each insurance policy is different, tailored to your production company’s needs when the policy is bought.

 While most film production insurance polices cover on set injury and damage, specialized polices can usually be added on, according to your shoot.
 The insurance policy for a feature film shooting underwater, for instance, would vastly differ from a policy for a commercial shoot on a used car lot.

 While one would be more expensive, both policies’ intentions are the same: protect the producer should anything go wrong before, during, or after filming.